Information, Advice & Support (St Helens IASS)

 Are children/young people/parents charged for your service? – No

-Feedback and complaints procedure: – Complaints should be passed forward to the team Co-ordinators, Sheila and Karen, in the first instance.
+Feedback and complaints procedure: – Complaints should be passed forward to the Co-ordinator Beverly Ellis.

 Type of Organisation